nebtex/old-omniql/README.md

 Keys aspect:
- - we use crqs (Command and Query Responsibility Segregation) if you don't know what is this please read https://martinfowler.com/bliki/CQRS.html
+ - it uses crqs (Command and Query Responsibility Segregation) if you don't know what is this please read https://martinfowler.com/bliki/CQRS.html
- - all the communication should be over nats or kafka or similar software (centrifuge for the frontend)
+ - all the communication is planned to be  over nats or kafka or similar software (centrifuge for the frontend)
- - it should use the open api 3 spec https://github.com/OAI/OpenAPI-Specification/blob/3.0.0-rc0/versions/3.0.md, like initial guide when is possible
+ - it should try to use the open api 3 spec https://github.com/OAI/OpenAPI-Specification/blob/3.0.0-rc0/versions/3.0.md, like a guide when is possible
  - also we should use the google api design spec https://cloud.google.com/apis/design/
+ - large inspired by kubernetes and swagger

 what omniql should offer:
- - creation of schemas in a nice interface
+ - creation of schemas in a nice interface (api and ui)
- - auto-generation of code for diferent programming languages
+ - auto-generation of code for different programming languages and provide the tooling to do this
+ -

 plan:
  - do an initial version, working
  - build omniql on omniql

-clients:
+oriented to:
  - large organization that has many team of different backgrounds
  - microservice infrastructures
  - iot
+ - rapid development thanks to the auto component creation

 Why is this project needed?

-is still difficult to create good schema with the current tech, if we have a good tool for create schemas, this will decrease the work needed to get things done, in organization that worry about infrastructure evolution. more easy work, more people happy
+is still difficult to create good schema, maintain track of them,  share between the team  with the current tech, if we have a good tool for create schemas, this will decrease the work needed to get things done, in organization that worry about infrastructure evolution. more easy work, more people happy